swcarpentry/git-novice/02-collab.md

 Version control really comes into its own when we begin to collaborate with other people.
 We already have most of the machinery we need to do this;
-the only thing missing is to move files from one repository to another.
+the only thing missing is to copy changes from one repository to another.

 Systems like Git and Mercurial allow us to move work between any two repositories.
 In practice,